 Church, State, Religion & Nation

-Church, state, religion and nation are all expressions of identity, and sites for consensus and violent dissent.
-Current debates often deploy history as a resource in their argumentative frameworks.
+Church, state, religion and nation are all expressions of identity, and sources of consensus and violent dissent.
+Current debates often co-opt history in their argumentative frameworks.
 This theme explores these interconnected discourses.

-The importance of studying early Christianity within the context of the pagan world, and indeed the contemporary Jewish world is clearly recognised now.
+The importance of studying early Christianity within the context of its contemporary pagan and Jewish world is now clearly recognised.
 Moreover, the study of the modern Church is inextricably linked to broader themes of identity, internationalism and political studies.

 The important theme of ecumenism from the origins of Christianity to the modern day allows us to explore crucial and still relevant issues about the nature of religion and its relationship with politics.